SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 }
 ```

-Adding `org.jetbrains.dokka` is used to generate the kddoc for a `kotlin-library`.
+Adding `org.jetbrains.dokka` is used to generate the kdoc for a `kotlin-library`.
 Without it the kdoc in the library will not be part of the generated javadoc.

 ### Configure the plugin